Nontan: Dr. Bear

 A bear doctor who always treats Nontan when they get sick or injured.

 Anime

 An anime series, titled ran from 1992 to 1994 on Fuji TV's children's program Ugōgorūga.
 A total of 265 episodes have been produced, two of which have not been broadcast.

 Chiaki was in charge of the theme song and Nontan's voice actress.
 The narration is written by Hirano.

 According to Pierrot's homepage, which was in charge of animation production, this work is planned as a "musical-style animation", and comical sound effects and music are effectively used.

-There is also a whole story like a music clip.
+There is also an entire story similar to a music clip.

 In addition, despite being for young children, there are social episodes such as "Gorufujō".

-The anime was also dubbed into Arabic, and was aired on SpaceToon.
+The anime was also dubbed into Arabic, and was aired on SpaceToon in July, 2000.

 Another anime made in CGI animation also aired on Kids Station in 2002.